 Motion to Reopen for Purpose of Obtaining Discharge and Final Decree.
 The debtor may move to reopen the case for the purpose of obtaining a discharge and entry of a final decree after the completion of all payments under the plan, or for the purpose of seeking a hardship discharge.
 The motion to reopen shall include the total amount of payments made to each creditor under the plan, shall be verified by the debtor, and shall be served upon each creditor.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable form was Local Form 11-37 (Statement/Certification Regarding Requirements for Discharge in an Individual Chapter 11 Case).

 2020 Amendment